-It’s a good idea for new patients to plan on making an initial visit as well as a second visit within the following week.
+It’s a good idea for new patients to plan on making an initial visit as well as a second visit within a week.
 We typically see clients one to three times per week for two to eight weeks or more.
 Frequency varies based on each client's needs.

 Our Intake form is provided as an attachment within our online schedule.
 Please fill it out prior to your first visit; you may send it to us or bring it in with you.
 If you have had recent lab testing or imaging please bring those reports with you as well.

-Choosing to take care of yourself is a key component of your over all well-being.
-A healthy lifestyle includes committing to eating well, exercising, and managing stress.
-Other supportive services, such as chiropractic, massage, meditation, and cognitive behavioral therapy, may also be part of your self-care routine.
+Choosing to take care of yourself is a big part of your over all well-being.
+A healthy lifestyle includes committing to eating well, moving your body/exercising, and incorporating daily practices to counteract stress.
+Other supportive services, such as chiropractic, massage, meditation, cognitive behavioral therapy, and visits to your medical doctor are also part of your self-care routine.
 Acupuncture is a positive and complementary addition to any and all of these, often providing benefits your other supportive service providers will notice as well.

-We will review your medical history, lab reports, discuss your health concerns and goals, feel your wrist pulses, look at your tongue, answer any questions you have, before you receive acupuncture.
-Hair-thin, sterile, single-use needles are inserted as you rest comfortably for thirty to forty five minutes.
+We will review your medical history, lab reports, discuss your health concerns and goals, feel your wrist pulses, look at your tongue, and answer any questions you have before you receive acupuncture.
+Hair-thin, sterile, single-use disposable needles are inserted as you rest comfortably for thirty to forty five minutes.
 Most people feel incredibly relaxed during and after acupuncture.

 We prescribe herbal medicine and nutritional supplements, and explain the benefit you can expect from adding it to your treatment plan.
-We may also recommend/provide additional modalities such as gua sha, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.
+We may also recommend/provide additional modalities such as gua sha, graston myofascial therapy, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.

 We will briefly discuss your progress, then you will receive acupuncture and/or one of the modalities mentioned above.
 Your provider will make additional recommendations as needed, and compose your herbal formula.